Non-Human Identity Exposure: Risks, Realities, and Remediation

 • Unsecured Vaults: Many organizations use secrets management solutions, but misconfigured or poorly managed vaults can still lead to exposure.
 For example, if access controls aren't properly enforced, unauthorized users might gain access to sensitive credentials.

-Consider a retail company automating inventory updates via API calls to a third-party logistics provider.
-If the API key is hardcoded into the application and pushed to a public repository, attackers could potentially access and manipulate inventory data.
+Consider a retail company automating inventory updates via api calls to a third-party logistics provider.
+If the api key is hardcoded into the application and pushed to a public repository, attackers could potentially access and manipulate inventory data.
 Similarly, a healthcare provider using NHIs to access patient records could inadvertently expose those credentials through unsecured configuration files, leading to a data breach.

 Identifying these common sources is paramount.
-We will discover key strategies for Non-Human Identity Management (NHIM) in the next section.
+We will discover key strategies for non-human identity management (NHIM) in the next section.

 Key Strategies for Non-Human Identity Management (NHIM)